 - A non-refundable fee of $156.00 plus $7.00 per day for each temporary food establishment must be paid when the application is submitted.

-- Out-of-Town Vendors will need to submit a copy of the current local health permit and a copy of the last health inspection conducted by the local health department.
+- All Vendors will need to submit a copy of the current local health permit and a copy of the last health inspection conducted by the local health department.
+Vendors that do not have their own licensed kitchen will need to provide a permission letter from the owner of the kithcen where the food items will be prepared.

 - Food Manufacturers must submit a copy of the state manufacturer's license along with the application.